 Don’t Leave Design Up to the Floral Designer

 The most sought-after customer for floral shops is someone who provides no design instruction.
-If you call in and simply say that you need something for Valentine’s Day, you’ll get something very nice — and probably extremely expensive.
+If you call in and simply say you need something for Valentine’s Day, you’ll get something very nice — and probably extremely expensive.

-To avoid this from happening, let the florist know upfront that you want to find something that fits your budget.
+To avoid this from happening, let the florist know that you want to find something that fits your budget.
 That way, you’re not paying for the lavish bouquet well after the holiday.

 Ask the florist if there are any in-season flowers that might be less expensive or if they have any flowers on sale.
 Perhaps there’s an overage in wedding flowers that they want to part ways with — and that’s your chance to nab an incredible deal.